AsherBond/diaspora-packages/fedora/README.md

 For better or worse, this installation differs from the procedure outlined in the original README.md:

-- All configuration is done in /usr/share/diaspore.
+- All configuration is done in /usr/share/diaspora.
 No global or user installed bundles are involved.
 Easier to maintain, but a mess if there should be parallel installations.

-- Service is run under it's own uid, not root or an ordinary user account.
+- A more secure setup: Service runs under it's own uid, write-protected installation, reasonable permissions on the mongo data files (as opposed to 777).

-- Using the pre-packaged mongod server means that the DB has reasonable permissions, not 777.

 - Splitting in two packages makes sense IMHO.
 The bundle is not changed that often, but is quite big: ~35M without test packages (the default) or